-The Australian Institute for Motor Sport Safety (AIMSS), a not for profit organisation, was established by the Confederation of Australian Motor Sport (CAMS) in 2007 and is the peak body for motor sport safety and related research in Australia.
+The Australian Institute for Motor Sport Safety (AIMSS), a not-for-profit organisation, was established in 2007 and is the peak body for motorsport safety and related research in Australia.

-AIMSS works in conjunction with CAMS in an advisory role and is a research partner of the FIA (Federation Internationale Automobilia) Institute for Motor Sport Safety and Sustainability to develop safety through research, education and industry liaison.
+AIMSS works in conjunction with Motorsport Australia in an advisory role and is a research partner of the FIA (Fédération Internationale de l'Automobile) Institute for Motor Sport Safety and Sustainability to develop safety through research, education and industry liaison.

-Contributions to AIMSS helps keep Australia at the forefront of motor sport safety – benefiting CAMS members and licence holders at all levels.
+Contributions to AIMSS help keep Australia at the forefront of motorsport safety – benefiting Motorsport Australia members and licence holders at all levels.

-Motor Sport will always be one of the greatest and most exciting challenges for man and machine.
+Motorsport will always be one of the greatest and most exciting challenges for driver and machine.
 Reducing the risk of death and injury will not make it less so.
-In today's society, not to manage this risk in a responsible manner is socially unacceptable and may, as it was 50 years ago, be a threat to the long term future of motor sport.
+In today's society, not to manage this risk responsibly is socially unacceptable and may, as it was 50 years ago, be a threat to the long term future of motorsport.

 The mission of the Australian Institute for Motor Sport Safety is to be;

-The fundamental objectives of AIMSS are parallel to those of the FIA Institute, as a non regulatory body, to promote research into all aspects of motor sport safety, support the training of officials and race personnel, and monitor safety trends in order to identify research and regulation priorities.
+The fundamental objectives of AIMSS are parallel to those of the FIA Institute, as a non-regulatory body, to promote research into all aspects of motorsport safety, support the training of officials and race personnel, and monitor safety trends to identify research and regulation priorities.